alamgirqazi/blog/listofbooks.md

 Rating 9/10

-A very emotional book for me.
+A very soul-stirring and poignant book for me.

 <hr>
 <br/>